Welcome to today's edition of the Rush 24-7 podcast.

 And then he goes in, comes out, says he voted for McCain.

-So you have to wonder how many independents and moderates are trying to corrupt the Republican Florida primary today, uh, ladies and gentlemen.
+So you have to wonder how many independents and moderates are trying to corrupt the Republican Florida primary today, ladies and gentlemen.

 I don't know how widespread it is.

-Just have this uh this one little example.
+Just to have this one little example.

-Let's stick with Anderson Cooper's uh uh 180.
+Let's stick with Anderson Cooper's 180.

-Last night on CNN interviewed Senator McCain, Cooper said, Look, Senator, you said that Mitt Romney wanted to set a timetable for withdrawal in Iraq, basically surrender.
+Last night on CNN interviewed Senator McCain, Cooper said, look, Senator, you said that Mitt Romney wanted to set a timetable for withdrawal in Iraq, basically surrender.

-You know, there are a lot of folks who, even though they support you say that's not the straight talk that they're used to.
+You know, there are a lot of folks who, even though they support you, say that's not the straight talk that they're used to.

-He gave a quote in April that he said absolutely straight talk.
+He gave a quote in April.

-Yeah, it's absolutely talking and he said he wanted to set a timetable, and I read it many times.
+Yeah, it's absolutely a great talk, and he said he wanted to set a timetable.

 I'd be glad to read it again.

-Well, he said there's no right here, it said, well, there's no question that the President and Prime Minister Al Maliki have to have a series of timetables and milestones that they speak about, but those shouldn't be for public pronouncements.
+Well, he said there's no, right here, it said, well, there's no question that the president and Prime Minister Al Maliki have to have a series of timetables and milestones that they speak about, but those shouldn't be for public pronouncements.

-It's not, I mean, he he's not saying that.
+It's not, I mean, he's not saying he has to create a timetable for withdrawal.

 And that's an important part of that quote.

-And if you if you'd read it, and it's obvious that he was ready for the timetables.
+And if you'd read it, and it's obvious that he was ready for the timetables, there's no doubt if you read that entire quote.

-All right, so McCain not backing down from this, which is amazing.
+So McCain not backing down from this, which is amazing.

-Last week came the radio ad that even South Carolinians who were not squeamish about bite and gouged politics thought was one brick over a load and that the Clintons withdrew.
+And then he writes this, last week came the radio ad that even South Carolinians who were not squeamish about bite and gouge politics thought was one brick over a load and that the Clintons withdrew.

 It was the one that said Obama endorsed Republican ideas because he said Republicans had some ideas.

-The Clinton campaign also accused Obama of praising Reagan because Obama noted the stark fact that Reagan had changed the country's trajectory more than some other recent presidents, hello Bill, had.
+The Clinton campaign also accused Obama of praising Reagan because Obama noted the stark fact that Reagan had changed the country's trajectory more than some other recent presidents, hello bill, had.

-And it was no worse than, actually not as gross as St. John of Arizona's crooked talk claim in Florida that Mitt Romney wanted to surrender and wave a white flag like Senator Clinton wants to do, quote unquote.
+And it was no worse than, actually not as gross as, St. John of Arizona's crooked talk claim in Florida that Mitt Romney wanted to surrender and wave a white flag like Senator Clinton wants to do, quote unquote.

 Because Romney wanted to set a date for withdrawal that would have meant disaster.